kuzzleio/kuzzle/README.md

 ## Using the all-in-one Docker recipe

-If you are running Docker and just want to get your own kuzzle running, you can use the provided docker-compose file.
+If you are running Docker and just want to get your own Kuzzle running, you can use the provided docker-compose file.

 Prerequisites: